AI in Legal Practice and Courts

 Assistive legal AI helps a lawyer or legal worker search, summarize, draft, classify, translate, or compare materials.
 It should be treated as draft assistance, not authority.

-Agentic legal AI plans or sequences work: selecting sources, searching repositories, reading matter files, drafting deliverables, checking its own output, or using connectors.
-Its risk is upstream because it can frame the work before a human reviews the final document.
+Agentic legal AI plans or sequences work: selecting sources, searching repositories, reading matter files, drafting deliverables, revising files, or using connectors.
+Its risk is upstream because it can frame the issue, select the record, and alter work product before a human sees a final document.

 Public-facing legal AI serves self-represented litigants, tenants, benefit applicants, consumers, or court users.
 Its risk is not only wrong law; it is the blurring of legal information, procedural help, triage, form assistance, and legal advice for people who may have no alternative source of guidance.